datascienceguide/datascienceguide.github.io/_posts/prediction/classification/2016-10-29-naive-bayes-classifier.md

 n | m | n
 n | s | y

 Now lets say we are asked to look at an example where refund = no and and marital status (M.S.) = single.
-Using naive bayes (given the naive assumption that getting a refund and MS are independant) determine the probability what the person cheated on their taxes:
+Using naive bayes (given the naive assumption that getting a refund and MS are independent) determine the probability what the person cheated on their taxes:

 $$  P(cheat = y | refund = n \: and \: M.S. = s) = \frac{P (refund = n \: and \:  M.S. = s | cheat = y) \times P(cheat=y)}{P(refund = n \: and \: M.S. = s)}$$